 \subsection{More Quantitative Results}

-We also deploy D-KNet on an NVIDIA Jetson Orin NX 16\,GB to evaluate its real-time tracking efficiency on a resource-constrained edge platform.
+We also deploy D-KNet on an NVIDIA Jetson Orin NX 16\,GB to evaluate its real-time tracking efficiency on a resource-constrained platform.
 It is found that D-KNet consumes only about $107~\text{MB}$ of GPU memory.
-As seen from Table \ref{tab:orin}, it achieves inference rates of over $100$\,Hz when tracking a single fast-moving obstacle.
-Notably, even with $10$ simultaneously tracked obstacles, D-KNet is able to sustain about $15$\,Hz and a low CPU usage of $42.0\,\%$.
-These results confirm D-KNet’s suitability for lightweight deployment in real-time autonomous systems.
+As Table \ref{tab:orin} presents, it achieves inference rates of over $100$\,Hz when tracking a single fast-moving obstacle.
+Notably, even with $10$ simultaneously tracked obstacles, D-KNet sustains about $15$\,Hz with low CPU usage of $42.0\,\%$.
+These confirm D-KNet’s suitability for lightweight deployment on robot platforms.

-Table~\ref{tab:horizon} shows per-step NMSE (dB) over a 10-step horizon.
+Table~\ref{tab:horizon} shows per-step NMSE (dB) by \textbf{mean} $\pm$ \textbf{std} over a 10-step prediction horizon on the AevaScenes~\cite{aevascenes} dataset.
 D-KNet consistently outperforms all baselines at every step, with margin widening especially in short steps (e.g., $-48.81$ dB of DKNet and $-16.49$ dB of KF for step $1$ in \textit{City}).
 The KF and D-KF methods exhibit nearly flat error growth, indicating trivial estimates under transition model mismatch.
 However, D-KNet and KNet show physically reasonable error accumulation, demonstrating the effectiveness of model-based learning against dynamics uncertainty.
 Notably, D-KNet maintains tighter standard deviations and significantly lower mean error, verifying that the Doppler LiDAR integration enhances both accuracy and robustness for long-horizon predictions.